 “Satellites Charts” has been realised for the Randr Satellite Project, a digital exhibition focusing on projects dealing with political design.
 Self-organized by two former students from the School of the Art Institute of Chicago, the exhibition included works from designers based in the United States, Pakistan, China, and Italy.

-This is an ongoing project: more charts and topics will be added in the following months, focusing on the geography of launch sites, the past and current debris floating in space, and the names of satellites and missions.
+The project was further developed a few months after the online exhibition.
+More charts and topics (focusing on the geography of launch sites and the past and current space junk) were added as updates.
 The high number of data (combined by merging multiple databases) made it difficult to work with live data as well as coding an interactive visualization.
-Due to the limited coding skills of the author and the tight deadline, working with a static 2D visualization has been the most optimal solution.
+Due to the limited coding skills of the author and the tight deadline, working with a 2D visualization has been the most optimal solution.

 Last update: August 27th, 2022

 Update #1: Main historical chart about every payload sent in space (June 2022)

 Update #2: Interactive map showcasing space centers in the world (July 2022)

 Update #3: Multiple charts about past and current space junk (August 2022)